Cynthia-Lee/spaceship_flight_stick_game/README.md

 Take your x360ce files.
 Move it to the same directory (folder) as the executable (exe) Joystick file you just made.
 Run the exe, and test out your controller!
 Your controller should be read as an XInput.
 This is indicated on top in green text.
 When you move the joystick and button, it should be shown highlighted on the controller diagram in green.

-You can now make any Arduino Leonardo controller.
+With this tutorial of having your Arduino Leonardo read as an Xbox controller, you can make any type of controller you want.
 You just need to edit the Arduino code, map the x360ce buttons, and then move the x360ce files to the same directory as the game's exe file.
 If it isn't read, just change the xinput file name, as mentioned in the GitHub x360ce read me.

+(I've tested my flightstick on Borderlands 2, and it works!
+Even though it is just a joystick and 1 button...
+Not much controls for now.)

 ## Godot Game
 Time to test our flight stick controller and code the Godot game!